Transportation and Ticket Center: Transport between the TTC and other locations

 Orlando's Lynx public transportation service serves the TTC.
 From the TTC, most routes head north towards the Magic Kingdom Cast Bus Station, intended for employees only.
 To the south, route 56 offers frequent service to Kissimmee station via Celebration, route 300 offers frequent express service to Lynx Central Station in Downtown Orlando via the Lynx Disney Springs Transfer Center, and route 303 offers peak-only service to the Lynx Washington Shores SuperStop.

 Shades of Green, a hotel operated by the Armed Forces Recreation Centers on the Walt Disney World Resort property, offers a shuttle between the hotel and the TTC.

 Transport to EPCOT

-The Transportation and Ticket Center at Disney World also serves as a hub for anyone traveling from the Magic Kingdom area resorts or the Magic Kingdom Park to EPCOT.
+The Transportation and Ticket Center at Disney World also serves as a hub for anyone traveling from Magic Kingdom area resorts or Magic Kingdom Park to EPCOT.
 Guests staying at the following resorts would need to utilize the TTC to reach EPCOT as bus service is not provided: